 Pearl Broadridge spent three months in hospital after she had a stroke.
 But when she came home to St Oswald’s Village in Gloucester her goal was to get back into the gym.

 Now she is there most days, and she has made amazing progress with the help of the gym instructor and the care team at the Village.

-Pearl, a 78 year old widow, moved into her apartment at the Village in 2010.
+Pearl, a widow in her seventies, moved into her apartment at the Village in 2010.
 A former theatre nurse, she naturally wanted to help other people and regularly called other residents to check on them and make sure they came down to the café for lunch.
 "Pearl tried to look after everybody else," said Tracey Moore, Head of Care at St Oswald’s.